 In Sanskrit, Sangha means ‘community’ — and that’s exactly what this Queen Anne studio provides.
-Sangha and its owners and teachers have made it their goal to help facilitate your growth on and off the mat, fostering self-discovery and inner peace.
+Sangha has made it their goal to help facilitate your growth on and off the mat, fostering self-discovery and inner peace.
 Looking for a space that will offer you not only a workout, but also a community and the encouragement to grow your practice?
 This might just be your place.
 When you go, don’t miss the beautiful 10,000 Buddhas mural on their lobby wall!

 Walking in for a class at Urban Yoga Spa in Belltown you may think this place feels a bit more like ‘spa’ than ‘yoga studio’, but this modern, downtown spot means business.
-Their classrooms are huge and the class sizes follow, which means you'll always be surrounded by fellow yogis while you work up a sweat during Power Vinyasa or sculpting flow.
+Their classrooms are huge and the class sizes follow, which means you'll always be surrounded by fellow yogis while you work up a sweat during heated or unheated power Vinyasa and sculpting flow.
 Afterward, you can recover with one of the seven spa services they offer or refuel with a cup of Stumptown coffee courtesy of their on-site cafe.
 Stress?
 What stress?

-Seattle has a lot of great hot yoga studios.
-Almost too many.
-So when studio owner Datza Uldrike decided to open her own space, she knew she had to do something different.
-Enter: Datza Studios, offering not only the classics (Vinyasa and Yin) but also a wide range of unique workshops and Seattle’s first-ever ‘Alchemy’ classes.
+Datza Studios focuses on the elements of earth, wind, and fire to create a dynamic yoga practice.
+The studio offers Vinyasa meditation classes, Hatha and Yin flows, and a fiery physio toning Vinyasa.
+Beyond the classics, Datza offers a wide range of unique workshops and Seattle’s first-ever "Alchemy" classes.
 These workouts offer a mesmerizing component: geometric patterns expanding and contracting, projected on the wall so that in addition to a great workout and mind-body connection, you can also practice visual meditation.

 Seattle Yoga Lounge is a staple in the yoga community, offering everything you need for your practice — an incredible community of yogis, a tried-and-true roster of well-known Seattle teachers, and a simple, beautiful hot studio to sweat it out in.
 Whether you’re new to yoga or have been in the game for a while, this Green Lake studio is the perfect place to take your practice to the next level.
 Major bonus: it’s basically across the street from the lake, which means you can cool down post-Vinyasa with a jump in the water or with a walk around the lake’s three-mile loop.